JulianNymark/www/README.md

 Q. "the diagrams don't look super pretty OOTB?! (mermaid diagrams)"

 A. Yeah, it was a bit of a struggle! (and it's a bit hacky what I've done to get `mermaidjs` to work, _especially_ in conjunction with `revealjs`)... see `src/static/css/custom.css`. also look into the `<script>` in the html template for the `presentations` directory.
-Maybe you might have better luck messing around with those! :)
+You might have better luck messing around with those! :)